 “I am ready for the challenges, both mental and physical, this project will afford me,” Scheer added.
 “I’m eager to spread my own wings and soar.”

 The Watson Fellowship Program was established by the children of Thomas J. Watson Sr., the founder of IBM Corporation, and his wife, Jeannette, to honor their parents’ long-standing interest in education and world affairs.
 Watson Fellows are selected on the basis of the nominee’s character, academic record, leadership potential, willingness to delve into another culture and the personal significance of the project proposal.

 Lawrence University, "Two Lawrence University Seniors Named Recipients of $22,000 Fellowships for Year-Long Study Abroad Projects" (2005).
 Press Releases.
-Paper 361.
+361.